 - You can build branched and fully interactive walkthroughs/product tours.
 Using our unique Driven Actions system, you can set triggers for different elements of the tour.
 For example, you can require a user to complete a text field, or go to another page in your app before moving on.
 This turns a passive tour into something much more interactive and conducive to learning, which minimizes Time To First Value.
 In this way, Userpilot is highly focused on helping you drive user activation

-- We have a visual WYSIWYG builder with a comprehensive range of UX elements including: native tooltips, hotspots, checklists, welcome screens, modals, microsurveys, slideouts, resource centres and more
+- We have a visual WYSIWYG builder with a comprehensive range of UX elements including: native tooltips, hotspots, checklists, welcome screens, modals, microsurveys, slideouts, resource centers and more

-- Did we mention our easy to use use, visual interface allows you to build any experience or UI pattern in minutes, without code?
+- Did we mention our easy-to-use, visual interface allows you to build any experience or UI pattern in minutes, without code?